 With so many things to do in Tulum, Mexico, it’s no wonder that this former sleepy fishing village has recently become of the most popular destinations on the planet.

 The incredible white sand beaches of Tulum are the main attraction here, but there are a ton of awesome places to visit in Tulum beyond the shore.
+With endless things to do in Mexico, make sure Tulum is on your list.

 I spent over six months living in Mexico’s Yucatan peninsula, and have visited Tulum almost a dozen separate times.
 Each time, I’m blown away at just how many incredible places are packed into this tiny town.
 This is definitely one of the best places to visit in Mexico.